Third culture kid: Non-military government

 Some of these TCKs may grow up moving from country to country in the diplomatic corps (see Foreign Service brat) while others may live their lives near military bases.

 Religious

 Missionary kids (MKs) typically spend the most time overseas, of any TCKs, in one country.
 85% of MKs spend more than 10 years in foreign countries and 72% lived in only one foreign country.
 Of all TCKs, MKs generally have the most interaction with the local populace and the least interaction with people from their passport country.
 They are also the most likely of the TCKs to integrate themselves into the local culture.
 83% of missionary kids have at least one parent with an advanced degree.

-Missionary kids struggle adjusting to the parents’ culture; the majority of MKs identify mostly with the country in which their parents served.
+Missionary kids struggle to adjust to the parents' culture; the majority of MKs identify mostly with the country in which their parents served.

 Business

 Another career that can lead to TCKs is a career in business.
 Sixty-three percent of business TCKs have lived in foreign countries at least 10 years but are more likely than children in missionary families to live in multiple countries.
 Business TCKs have fairly high interaction with both their host nationals and people from their host country.